 Unfortunately, many if not all of these do a very bad job in preparing students for the reality of running a business.

 Many of us know, or have known, people whom have run businesses.
 What you learn, of course, will vary wildly based on the success or otherwise of the business owner and a host of other factors.

-Were they always frantically busy?
+Once it was up-and-running, did the business appear profitable to you?
+Was the owner always frantically busy?
 Did they have little time for their friends?
 Or, did they seem to enjoy life and seemingly not have a care in the world?